 There are a number of changes a student can make to their account or enrollment that may impact their COA.
 The Cost of Attendance (COA) is the total amount it will cost a student to go to college each year.
-The COA includes tuition and fees; on-campus room and board (or a housing and food allowance for off-campus students); and allowances for books, supplies, transportation, loan fees, and, if applicable, dependent care.
+The COA includes tuition and fees; on-campus housing and food (or a housing and food allowance for off-campus students); and allowances for books, course materials, supplies & equipment, transportation, loan fees, and, if applicable, dependent care.
 It can also include other expenses like an allowance for the rental or purchase of a personal computer, costs related to a disability, or costs for eligible study-abroad programs.
 Below are some of the most common actions.
 Students who have questions should contact our office.

 Residency status for incoming and transfer students is determined by the Office of Undergraduate Admissions at the time of acceptance.
 Residency for continuing undergraduate students may be changed through an appeal process administered by the Dean of Students Office.
 Residency for graduate students is determined by the Graduate School.